Last updated: September 23, 2021

 - If so, are test results reliably available within 72 hours?
 Yes

-COVID-19 tests are free for everyone.
+COVID-19 tests are free for individuals with even mild symptoms and all possible contacts of known positive cases.
 (If you get tested at a public health facility, mobile testing center, or doctor that offers bulk billing, you won’t have to pay for the test.
 You may have to pay to see your doctor if they don’t offer bulk billing, but the actual test is free.)
 Tests are carried out by health authorities in each state and territory.
 Find more information about testing locations here.
-Individuals are informed of their test results by text message; travelers to the U.S. must request a test result that meets the CDC requirements for entry.

 Most people who are not eligible for Medicare in Australia will have health or travel insurance.
 If you do not have adequate insurance cover, some states and territories will waive healthcare costs associated with COVID-19 if a person is treated in a state- or territory-run health facility.
 This is to ensure payment issues are not a barrier for people from overseas with symptoms seeking early medical advice.
 Ask your doctor or local hospital for more information.